chrishart0/articles-books-notes/Notes/story-pointing.md

     * This can easily happen after some time on a project
     * As a project grows larger, if a team did not spend sufficient time optimizing the architecture, writing tests, decoupling, ect, then each new feature will become more complex to write
         * If you notice the story points for what would have been a smaller story at the beginning going up this is a signal to tackle your technical debt

+# History
+Story points evolved from the XP idea of "Ideal time" and possibly was coined by Ron Jefferies
+* Originate in the late 1990s

+Read more about Story point history here: https://ronjeffries.com/articles/019-01ff/story-points/Index.html

 ## Continued reading
 * https://martinfowler.com/bliki/StoryPoint.html